Vaporizers are devices that are used to release the active ingredients of plant materials and their therapeutic compounds by means of evaporation.

 The pure-convection MiniVAP Teflon™ cores contribute to a soft and delicate effect and sensation, conserving the terpenes (taste and aroma) for lengthy periods of time.

-MV CONDUCTION-CONDUCTION CORES
+MV CONVECTION-CONDUCTION-RADIATION CORES

 This technology is inside the MiniVAP Glass Core.
-The MV Original and Peek Cores (100% convection), can be complemented with the MV Decarboxylation Kit that favors the conduction heating effect, contributing similar characteristics to the MV Glass Core.
+The MV Original and Peek Cores (100% convection), can be complemented with the MV Decarboxylation Kit that favors the conduction-radiation heating effect, contributing similar characteristics to the MV Glass Core.

 This technology therefore raises the temperature in the loading chamber, providing: